heygdrg/spetsnaz/README.md

 rn it only work on window but it will be soon available for linux also remember that this is the first version of this project it will be upgrade as soon as I can

+the spyware is still in dev you only can grab chrome browser password but they will be hash and encrypt

 hope it will pleased you